joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-04-14-supreme-vacancies.md

 Taking that complication explicitly into account would involve finding an expression for the nonuniform distribution of such end-times, which to my mind looks like a task better suited to the talents of others.
 Less imposing is the task of showing that, to a very close approximation, the distribution is in fact uniform; that is, that we can assume that it is uniform with very little effect on our calculation.

-Every term that ends in a divided-control cycle (every "TEDC") has its root in a term that started at the start of a joint-control cycle.
-The first-generation TEDCs have their ends uniformly distributed within cycles, producing uniformly-distributed starting points for second-generation TEDCs.
+Every term that ends in a divided-control cycle (every "TEDC") has a most-immediate predecessor term (perhaps itself) that started at the start of a joint-control cycle.
+The first-generation TEDCs themselves start at the starts of cycles, and so have their ends uniformly distributed within cycles, producing uniformly-distributed starting points for second-generation TEDCs.

-To find out how the ends of second-generation TEDCs are distributed within cycles, we calculate the chance that a TEDC with start time $t_1$ into a cycle ends less than $t_2$ into a cycle.
+To find out how the ends of second-generation TEDCs (and so the starts of third-gens) are distributed within cycles, we calculate the chance that a TEDC with start time $t_1$ into a cycle ends less than $t_2$ into a cycle.
 If $t_1 \leq t_2$, then that chance is:

 $$\frac{19t_2+t_1}{19+t_1}$$